bxparks/rpn83p/USER_GUIDE.md

 If the input number is a very large prime, the calculation may take a long time.
-However, testing has verified that the `PRIM` algorithm will always finish in less than about 30 seconds on a TI-83 Plus or TI-84 Plus calculator, no matter how large the input number.
+However, testing has verified that the `PRIM` algorithm will always finish in less than about 33 seconds on a TI-83+ (running at 6 MHz) or 13 seconds on a TI-83+SE, TI-84+, or TI-84+SE (running at 15 MHz), no matter how large the input number.
 During the calculation, the "run indicator" on the upper-right corner will be active.
 You can press `ON` key to break from the `PRIM` loop with an `Err: Break` message.

 ### BASE Functions